BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/the_rules.md

 ### WITHIN AND WHOLLY WITHIN

-Some rules will require models to be ‘within' or ‘wholly within' something else in order to apply an effect.
+Some rules will require models to be 'within' or 'wholly within' something else in order to apply an effect.
 Though they may seem the same, there is an important difference between the two.

 A model is said to be within range of something if any part of its base is within the stated range.
 A model is said to be wholly within range of something if every part of its base is within the stated range - if any part of the model's base is outside the given range, then it is not wholly within.